 In December 2019, a novel strain of coronavirus, now referred to as COVID-19, surfaced in Wuhan, China.
-The virus continues to spread globally, has been declared a pandemic by the World Health Organization and has spread to over 100 countries, including the United States.
+The virus continues to spread globally, has been declared a pandemic by the World Health Organization and has spread to hundreds of countries, including the United States.
 The impact of this pandemic has been and will likely continue to be extensive in many aspects of society, which has resulted in and will likely continue to result in significant disruptions to the global economy, as well as businesses and capital markets around the world.
-In an effort to halt the outbreak of COVID-19, the United States has placed significant restrictions on travel and many businesses have announced extended closures which could adversely impact our operations.
+In an effort to halt the outbreak of COVID-19, various states, including New Jersey, Massachusetts and Connecticut, where the Company has office, research and manufacturing facilities, have placed significant restrictions on travel and many businesses have announced extended closures which could adversely impact our operations.
+To date, the Company has not experienced significant delays or disruptions in planned and ongoing preclinical and clinical trials, manufacturing or shipping.
 Potential impacts to our business include delays in planned and ongoing preclinical and clinical trials including enrollment of patients, disruptions in time and resources provided by independent clinical investigators, contract research organizations, other third-party service providers, temporary closures of our facilities, disruptions or restrictions on our employees' ability to travel, and delays in manufacturing and/or shipments to and from third party suppliers and contract manufacturers for APIs and drug product.
-Any prolonged negative impacts to our business could materially impact our operating results and could lead to impairments of our Intangible (IPR&D) assets which amounted to \$48.7 million at December 31, 2019.
+Any prolonged negative impacts to our business could materially impact our operating results and could lead to impairments of our Intangible (IPR&D) assets with a carrying value of \$30.7 million at December 31, 2020.